 Your summer flowering bulbs should be in full bloom this month

 On top of feeding your flowers, you will want to remember to offer additional support to any tall plants.
 Your tall perennials may be in full bloom this month, so make sure to secure them for windy and rainy days by tying their stems to a frame.
-We recommend using a bamboo frame for the best results.

 There’s nothing quite like the feeling of soft grass under your feet with a cold drink and some tasty summer snacks to welcome this season.
 Why not use this harvesting opportunity to prepare a delicious fruit salad with your own sweet strawberries or go for a more hearty potato salad fresh from your garden?